6 Belief in the Manifestation of God

 From the pattern of nineteen, we now turn to the Glory that fulfills it.

-6.5 Bahá’u’lláh, The Glory of God
+6.5 Bahá’u’lláh, the Glory of God

 So when I saw myself at the pole of affliction, I heard the most beautiful, the sweetest voice above my head.
 When I turned, I saw a maiden, the mention of my Lord’s name suspended in the air, aligned with the sun’s head, and I saw her rejoicing in herself.
 As if the embroidery of pleasure appears from her face and the light of mercy declares from her cheek.
 She was speaking between the heavens and the earth with a call that attracts hearts and minds and gives all my limbs, both outward and inward, the good news that my soul was rejoiced with, and honored servants rejoiced from it.

-She pointed with her finger at my head and addressed those in the heavens and the earth, by God, this is the beloved of the worlds, but you do not understand.
+She pointed with her finger at my head and addressed those in the heavens and the earth: ‘by God, this is the beloved of the worlds, but you do not understand.
 This is the beauty of God among you and His authority within you, if you indeed know.
 This is the secret of God and His treasure and the command of God and His dignity for those in the dominion of command and creation, if you indeed comprehend.
-Indeed, this is the one whom those in the realm of permanence long to meet, then those who have settled behind the most splendid pavilion, but you turn away from his beauty.
+Indeed, this is the one whom those in the realm of permanence long to meet, then those who have settled behind the most splendid pavilion, but you turn away from his beauty.’

 Hasten to what you were promised in the Books of God, and do not follow the ways of the ignorant.
 My body has been imprisoned for the liberation of your souls.
 Turn towards the Face, and do not follow every tyrant and obstinate one.
-He accepted the greatest humiliation for your honor.18
+He accepted the greatest humiliation for your honor.22

 Bahá’u’lláh’s mission is the liberation of our souls from oppression.
-It might seem somewhat similar to the liberation theology of the 1960’s, which used Christian doctrine as inspirations of revolution.
+It might seem somewhat similar to the liberation theology of the 1960s (116-125BE), which used Christian doctrine as inspirations of revolution.
 Yet the center here is not political power, but the soul’s deliverance from every form of tyranny, outward and inward.

 Reflection: When you think of liberation, do you imagine escape from a place, or the awakening of a capacity you forgot you had?